senducusin/solar-tracker-arduino/README.md

 # solar-tracker-arduino
-Used to drive an Arduino-based solar tracker.
+Use to drive an Arduino-based solar tracker.